shuckc/pialarm/README.md

 You may also update the Pi kernel and firmware with `$ sudo rpi-update` - didn't cause any problems for me.

 ### Wiring
 First I used a couple of FTDI USB external COM ports (5V tolerant) as a proof of concept.
 However it is much neater to omit these and use the GPIO pins on the pi directly.
 The COM ports on the alarm mainboard all drive `Tx` to 5V logic levels, with a series protection resistor of 9.1kOhm, which needs to be accounted for in the voltage divider to reduce to 3.3V logic for the raspberry pi GPIO pins.
 Since the protection resistor is quite large, I used this as the top resister in the divider chain, with a bottom resistor of 15kOhm.
-For Rpi -> Pannel, I drove the panel's Rx pin directory with no problems.
+For Rpi -> Panel, I drove the panel's Rx pin directory with no problems.

 For more details see [hardware](hardware/).

 ### Legal
-The protocols were reversed engineered using a Salae Logic8 logic probe, and later by capturing traffic using the `ser2net` tool.
+This project is not affiliated with Texecom.
+The protocols were reversed engineered using a Salae Logic8 logic probe, and later by capturing traffic using the `ser2net` tool, and custom scripts to convert trace files to memory maps.
 See the [traces](traces/) directory for these.
+For the fine details, a panel was emulated with `udl-server.py` and WinTex used to change settings individually.
 No author or contributor has signed the Texecom NDA agreement.

+If you use the configuration system to change panel settings, this is done at your own risk.
+It is not beyond the realm of possibility that a panel might need NVM reset to recover or the use of a firmware flasher.

 ### See also